 Healthcare

-In the case of healthcare, serious games are used to promote healthy behaviours, educate patients, prevent illnesses and train healthcare personnel.
-Examples are games that help patients cope with diabetes, depression or promote physical activity and mental health.
+In the healthcare sector, serious games are used to promote healthy behaviours, educate patients, prevent illnesses, and train medical staff.

 HR